The number one question we’re asked is, “How do you afford to travel full-time?”

 For the first time since becoming full-time travelers in 2014, we have a YouTube channel (read: Why We Finally Decided to Start a YouTube Channel).
 We shared our first video at the end of February 2021, as we were beginning our full-time overlanding journey.
 After a popular YouTuber shared our story on his channel in May 2021, we attained 10,000 subscribers and–not too long after–the 4,000 hours of watch-time required to monetize our channel.

 Not that we’re surprised, but it’s humorous/tragic how little one earns through YouTube in relation to the time it takes to produce videos.
+We have nearly 20,000 subscribers and our monthly income is in the very low three figures.
 This is why Patreon is so key to keeping us going.